 Christina is a Residential Organizing Specialist who enjoys working in all areas of the home.
 After earning a B.S. in Environmental Sciences from the University of Virginia, she honed her spatial analysis skills as a GIS Analyst and Cartographer.

 Now working full time as a professional organizer, Cristina uses her environmental and geographic background to help seniors and boomers declutter their living spaces.
-She currently serves as Secretary on the Board of the NAPO-WDC Chapter.

 Barbara has always loved organizing and for years found an outlet in helping friends and family organize their spaces – from closets to basements, she couldn’t wait to get her hands on them!
 She enjoys creating calm out of chaos, and seeing the delight others take in a well-organized space she has created.